Skip to main content

 The Evolution of Scale: From Drawings to Digital Twins

-But 1:1 is only part of the story.
 For effective scan data management in VR, three perceptual scales matter most:

 Why Scaling Matters for Scan Data